 The automation of business & operational processes works wonders towards enhancing your business potential.
 Requiring minimal upfront investment, it aims to provide quick organizational benefits without creating any sort of disruption in the underlying systems.
 Although there are a variety of traditional solutions which facilitate this approach, not all of them can perform as seamlessly as a successful RPA implementation.

-According to this report by Software Testing and Big Data Hadoop, almost 20% of work hours are spent on monotonous and repetitive computer-based tasks.
+According to Software Testing and Big Data Hadoop, almost 20% of work hours are spent on monotonous and repetitive computer-based tasks.
 This marks a considerable chunk of time which is lost on processes which are in dire need of automation.

 Robotic Process Automation (RPA), in simple words, is a technology that employs computer software equipped with bots to perform tasks by emulating human actions.
 Primarily used for executing repetitive, predictable and high-volume activities, RPA works by capturing data, interpreting responses and communicating with other devices in an organized and systematic manner.